mnaught/mnaught.github.io/_portfolio/CLVLM.md

 ![A BSA in her natural habitat.
 This one has an Intermec CK3 device, very rare at the time.](/assets/folio/csg/lizBSA.jpg)

-They hired me to write a software system which would enable lot emsployees at retail locations to update the enterprise data systems as the asset moves through the workflow to eventual crushing & smelting into raw steel.
+They hired me to write a software system which would enable lot employees at retail locations to update the enterprise data systems as the asset moves through the workflow to eventual crushing & smelting into raw steel.

 Liz had identified that they wanted to do that using Intermec's CK3 mobile devices, which look like this: